 So go ahead, fire up Lightroom Classic and experiment.
 Pick out one of your favorite photos and try to make it even better.
 Try anything.
 Try everything.
 If you don’t like the results, just press Reset.
 Try whatever you want without any fear that you might harm your original file!

 What about Adobe Camera Raw?

 At this point, those with a strong Adobe Photoshop background might be saying to themselves that this sounds a lot like what happens when I open a digital camera raw file using the Adobe Camera Raw conversion engine.
 These experienced photographers are correct.
-Lightroom’s Develop Module is exactly the same as the Adobe Camera Raw processing engine that you can find inside of Adobe Photoshop CC.
+Classic’s Develop Module is exactly the same as the Adobe Camera Raw processing engine that you can find inside of Adobe Photoshop.